leongrdic/wsl-alias/README.md

 -   `drvfs` which allows for mounting any drive

 ## Reinstallation or uninstallation
-If you want to reinstall (e.g. a newer version) simply run the installer command from above again.
+If you want to reinstall (e.g. a newer version) simply run the installer command again.

 To uninstall just remove the `~/.wsl` directory like so:
 ```